Please try searching something.

 Payment Flow

-Once you have successfully implemented Zimpler payment buttons on your website or app, you can begin to initiate Zimpler payments:
+Once you have successfully enabled Zimpler for your account, you can begin to initiate Zimpler payments:

 {